Russian missile strike kills 10 in Ukraine's Odesa, official says | Law-Order

 Russian missile strike kills 10 in Ukraine's Odesa, official says

+Bratchuk also told Ukrainian state television that seven people have been wounded, including three children.
+A rescue operation was under way, he said, as some people remained buried under the rubble after a section of the building collapsed.
+Another missile hit a resort facility, Bratchuk said, wounding several people.
+Earlier reports said six people had died in the night-time incident, including three children.

-A Russian missile struck a multi-story apartment building in Ukraine's Black Sea port of Odesa early on Friday, killing at least 10 people, a local official said.
+A Russian missile struck a nine-story apartment building in Ukraine's Black Sea port of Odesa early on Friday, killing at least 10 people, a local official said.

 Earlier reports said six people had died in the night-time incident, including three children.
 Reuters could not independently confirm details of the incident.